 The Dad Project consists of curriculum-supported local activities for dads to engage in healthy, positive relationship-building time with their son(s).
 Participation is 100% free and all expenses and activity fees are covered by the Project.
 Participating fathers will also have access to many other supportive resources, including job placement, expungement and sealing services, GED testing, college or trade school tuition assistance, counseling/therapy, and other services offered by the State's Attorney's Community Foundation and Kankakee County State's Attorney's Office.
 Activities will include outdoor activities, sports, sporting events, bowling, gaming competitions, ice fishing, movie nights, short trips to neighboring attractions, and more.
 Participants will have input into the activities selected, and there will be something for everyone.
 The Dad Project Coordinator is a young father, trained to deliver a strong curriculum, holds a doctorate degree and has experience in overseeing restorative justice and youth development initiatives.
 His personal life experiences will bring a beneficial perspective to this Project.

 We have limited enrollment for this pilot project.
-For more information and to register for The Dad Project, complete the following form by August 1, 2022.
+For more information and to register for The Dad Project, complete the form below

 Click above graphic for full size flyer

 Dads must be over the age of 18 and be willing to make a 12-month commitment to the Project.
 This may include as many as 4 outings/sessions every month.

 For More Info or To Register:

 Please complete and submit the below form.
 Upon receipt of your information, a Dad Project Coordinator will contact you with information on our upcoming Orientation Meeting (in-person or virtual) to discuss this initiative and further explain the program.
 Please be sure to complete all fields.